hrishi3007/Basic-Php/README.md

-##Simple php projects for topic revision and practice
+##Simple PHP projects for topic revision and practice

 1) FIBONACCI SERIES
 2) PRIME NO (FORM POST METHOD)